 I got this recipe from Live Renewed and I really like it!
-(Notice that Emily at Live Renewed made the same mistake I had.
-Turns out a lot of bloggers have been posting vinegar and castile soap cleaning mixtures that just don’t work.
-Glad I’m not the only one !)
+(Notice that Emily at Live Renewed made the same mistake I made.
+Turns out a lot of bloggers have been posting vinegar and castile soap cleaning mixtures that just don't work.
+Glad I'm not the only one :-)!)

 Homemade Shower Cleaner | Homemade “Soft Scrub”

 1/4 cup castile soap (I use Dr. Bronner's)

 1 Tablespoon water (please use filtered water.
 See Is Your Water Safe?)

 A few drops of essential oil (optional.
 Here's my series on choosing “the best” essential oils.)

 1. Add all ingredients to a bowl.